Chautauqua School of Art Safety Protocols

 Visitors & Guests

-Visitor Policy: In general, guests and visitors will be severely limited on campus this summer.
+Visitor Policy: In general, guests and visitors will be limited on campus this summer.
 There are limited exceptions, but only for visitors and guests who are deemed essential to the academic missions of Chautauqua.
-Faculty who would like to bring a visitor or guest to campus should contact Chip McCall for information about the approval process.
-Students may not host visitors or guests on campus this summer for any reason.
+Faculty who would like to bring a visitor or guest to campus should contact Sarah Malinoski-Umberger for information about the approval process.
+Students may not host visitors or guests in the residence halls this summer for any reason.
+Your family and friends are more than welcome to come onto the grounds of CHQ, attend a performance in the Amphitheater or join you for coffee and ice cream!
+They will need to purchase a gate ticket at the main welcome center upon arrival.

 School of Art Office Protocols

-The art office will be closed to the public, only students and faculty will be permitted inside.
-We will be encouraging contact via email and text to limit the amount of traffic in the office.
-Only two students will be permitted at the SOA office front desk at a time, and must maintain social distancing standards.
+The art office will be open to the public from 9am – 5pm, M-F. Unvaccinated students and visitors will be required to wear proper PPE while inside.
+We encourage contact via email and text to limit the amount of traffic in the office.
+Large groups (over 10 people) will not be permitted.

 Screening, Testing & Tracing (still being developed)